 Site Features

-- State of Disrepair: Partially destroyed, but still accessible to explorers.
+- State of disrepair: Partially destroyed, but still accessible to explorers.

 - Access: Moderate, but requiring precautions due to the state of the ruins.